finom/docs.vovk.dev/docs/controller.md

 type Yield = VovkClientYield<typeof StreamController.streamTokens>;
 ```

-For example if you want to create a custom client-side function that makes request to the server, you can borrow types from the client to build arguments.
+For example, if you want to create a custom function that makes requests to the server, you can borrow types from the client to build the arguments.

 ```ts
 import { UserController } from 'vovk-client';